 First, we have found that learning several techniques built sequentially is the best way to ensure learning.
 Logistically, it takes a weekend to learn and practice this set of methods that incorporate moving and sitting meditation.

 We have time to assimilate what we have learned, share, and celebrate in the evenings.
-The weekend is a time for the emersion in more profound practice, which we rarely do in our modern lifestyles—alternating movement with stillness throughout the day.
+The weekend provides the time to delve in more advanced practice.
+We practice alternating movement with stillness throughout the day.

 Participants describe the weekend experience as “an oasis” from our hectic lives.
-A time to share our personal “stories,” re-charge our spiritual and physical bodies, encourage and be encouraged, be energized and healed.
-The weekend goes by fast.
+It’s a special time of rest as well as learning, we can share and recharge.
 People enjoy being able to experience new levels of positive energy.
 You can feel the community’s energy even when we conduct the weekend virtually.
 Our virtual events can connect people around the globe.